-Digitized Toronto Newspapers: Globe & Mail and Toronto Star
+Digitized Toronto Newspapers: Globe and Mail and Toronto Star

-The Toronto Star - Pages of the Past and the Globe & Mail – Canada’s Heritage from 1844 are two databases that allow users to search for words and phrases in complete issues of these newspapers.
+The ProQuest Historical Newspapers Toronto Star and the Globe and Mail are two databases that allow users to search for words and phrases in complete issues of these newspapers.
 These databases display images of the newspapers as they were originally published, including news stories, editorials, photographs, advertisements, classifieds, and birth, marriage, and death notices.

 Coverage: (usually stops at 3 years before the current year)